 Caution: if your doctor used plates or screws to close the skull bone during the surgery, be careful when placing the transducer arrays.
 Make sure the round discs that make up the transducer arrays are not over any area where you can feel the screws or plates underneath the skin.
 Otherwise, make sure that the screws or plates you have underneath your skin are between the round discs that make up the transducer arrays.
 If you do not do so, it may increase skin damage, which may lead to a break in the treatment.
 Pauses in the treatment may reduce the probability of responding to it.

 Caution: tell your doctor before using the device if you have any inactive implanted medical device in your brain (such as a stent, a plastic reservoir for drug delivery, an aneurysm clamp or coil or a device lead).
-The use of Optune® has not been tested in patients with inactive implanted medical devices in the brain has not been tested, since they could cause tissue damage or reduce your chances of response to the treatment.
+The use of Optune® has not been tested in patients with inactive implanted medical devices in the brain has not been tested; it could cause tissue damage or reduce your chances of response to the treatment.

 Caution: do not use Optune® if any part appears to be damaged (torn cables, loose connectors, loose sockets, cracks or breaks in the plastic housing).
 The use of damaged components can deteriorate the device and lead to a treatment break.
 Pauses in the treatment may reduce the probability of responding to it.